 Philosopher and revisionist historian Michel Foucault's three-part volume entitled The History of Sexuality covers a lot of ground.
 He talks about the ways in which identity is constructed by particular institutions, how discourse is powerful because of the way in which it can regulate and control, and he also brings theories of power and control into the discussion of gender, opening up new possibilities for change and resistance.
 The crux of this is: "Where there is power, there is resistance, and yet, or rather consequently, this resistance is never in a position of exteriority in relation to power."
 Though challenging, it's definitely worth a read.

 Nicknamed the philosopher to end all philosophy (he's the father of antiphilosophy), this is the only book ever published by the revolutionary Ludwig Wittgenstein (his teacher was Bertrand Russell).
-He wrote it while he was a soldier in World War Im and it's only 75 pages long.
+He wrote it while he was a soldier in World War I, and it's only 75 pages long.
 So if you're skeptical of philosophy, this is the guy for you.
 Basically, he applied the Sapir-Whorf hypothesis (the belief that the structure of language determines one's perception and categorization of experience, also known as linguistic relativity) to philosophy, suggesting that things like truth, beauty, and "good" are subjective because they are simply a combination of sounds that are subsequently imbued with meaning and power.
 He argued that it's nearly impossible for anyone to know anything outside of their own world without using language, as using words and speech is the primary mode of communication, yet language constructs our entire experience of reality.

-Do Androids Dream of Electric Sheep? inspired Blockbuster hit Bladerunner.
+Do Androids Dream of Electric Sheep? inspired blockbuster hit Bladerunner.
 The year is 2021, and after another World War, millions are left dead and many species are extinct, making the earth uninhabitable and sending humans to make a home on a faraway planet.
 With so few living things, tech companies replicate them.
 Who is an android?
 Who is a human?
 Does it matter?

-Moby Dick is about the adventure of monomaniacal captain Ahab's impossible pursuit of catching the legendary white whale.
+Moby Dick is about the adventure of monomaniacal Captain Ahab's impossible task of catching the legendary white whale.
 In what's known as one of the great American novels, the whale's proportions are only challenged by the heft of the actual book itself.
 But don't let that scare you off, for this literary exploration of good and evil, identity and perspective, and commodification and capitalism is well worth the lengthy read.

-For someone looking for a literary read that touches on the themes of friendship and how they evolve throughout all the stages of life, pick up The Waves.
+For someone looking for a literary read that touches on the themes of friendship and how they evolve through the stages of life, pick up The Waves.
 Quintessentially modernist, Woolf captures individual consciousness alongside abstract and grand concepts of mortality, spirituality, national identity, and belonging.
 The reader gets to know the inner thoughts and musings of childhood friends and watches them grow up from an internal perspective while also marking the passage of time within chapters that cover the course of a day.
-Philosophical indeed.
+Philosophical, indeed.

-A woman goes on vacation to an undefined Europen country and ends up running into a violent mess.
+A woman goes on vacation to an undefined European country and ends up running into a violent mess.
 Or maybe she seeks it out, manifests it or imagines it—it's relatively unclear.
-The novel explores all sorts of notions of control, free will, gender norms, time, identity, and more, hence leaving you to wonder who's really in the driver's seat.
+The novel explores all sorts of notions of control, free will, gender norms, time, identity, and more, leaving you to wonder who's really in the driver's seat.